shobharathor/TeamProject/surbhi/README.md

 ## License

 This project is licensed under the [License Name] - see the [LICENSE.md](LICENSE.md) file for details.

-## Acknowledgments

-[Optional section to acknowledge and give credit to any third-party libraries, tools, or resources used in your project.]

 Feel free to explore, contribute, and enjoy AngelOne! 🌟